 The Working Group discussed the fact that Suppliers were obligated to provide a supply to domestic premises but not to non-domestic premises.
 The Working Group agreed to mainly focus on domestic customers as the most prevalent volume of unregistered customers.

-The working group concluded that as letters were already used by some Parties to communicate with unregistered customers it would be useful to make available standard optional letter templates to assist with such communications.
+The Working Group concluded that as letters were already used by some Parties to communicate with unregistered customers it would be useful to make available standard optional letter templates to assist with such communications.

 Question 3 DNOs: (b) Please briefly set out your current process for follow-up with such customers.